Various Johnson funds ensure that many veterans who come to Cornell to obtain an MBA at Johnson receive substantial support.

 Peter and Stephanie Nolan Veterans Scholarship

-For veterans of Afghanistan and Iraq, the Nolan Scholarship allows the Admissions & Financial Aid office to identify and reward outstanding Veterans who, we believe, will be an asset to Johnson.
+Cornell Trustee Emeritus Peter Nolan ’80, MBA ’82, and his wife, Stephanie Nolan ’84, have given nearly $2 million to help the Samuel Curtis Johnson Graduate School of Management support U.S. military veterans seeking an MBA.
+The Nolan Scholarship allows the Admissions & Financial Aid office to identify and reward outstanding Veterans who, we believe, will be an asset to Johnson.

 Roy H. Park Leadership Fellows Program